nawah-io/nawah_docs/tutorial_blog/1_getting_started.md

 ```bash
 nawah create my_awesome_blog [/path/to/project] --default-config
 ```
 The argument `/path/to/project` is optional.
 If you skip it, it will use the current working directory.
 While argument `--default-config` is passed to create a new app with default config.
-In future, once you are more familiar with Nawah [Config Attrs](/api/config_attrs), you can create a new app without passing this argument which allows you to customise the app config at time of creation.
+In future, once you are more familiar with Nawah [App Config Attrs](/reference/app.md), you can create a new app without passing this argument which allows you to customise the app config at time of creation.

 ### Exploring App Project
 The new app project folder has the following structure: